softindex/datakernel/README.md

 ### [Global-OT](https://github.com/softindex/datakernel/tree/master/global-ot)

-A framework which extends both OT technology and blockchain technology (representing the data as Git-like graph of individual immutable content-addressable commits, encrypted and signed with private key of its owner).
+A framework which extends both OT and Blockchain technologies (representing the data as Git-like graph of individual immutable content-addressable commits, encrypted and signed with private key of its owner).
 Global-OT can work with non-trusted servers.